mpetason/launchpad-reports-flask/README.md

 The WebUI will allow you to enter in users, separated by commas, and a start date.
 The start date will look for bugs between the start date and todays date.

 A Dockerfile has been included in case you want to modify and create an image from scratch.
 The default bind host and port are: 0.0.0.0:8001, which may conflict with already running applications.
 To modify this you can edit app.py and change where the server binds.
+If you are building a docker image - make sure you update the docker run commands.

 To create docker image: `docker build -t launchpad_reports_flask:latest .`